 The Down Payment

 The Colorado Housing and Finance Authority (CHFA) offers financial resources to help first time home buyers with down payment assistance as well as finding affordable first mortgages.
-These packages have enabled 94,786 Colorado homebuyers to achieve homeownership, according to CHFA.
+These packages have enabled over 100,000 Colorado homebuyers to achieve homeownership, according to CHFA.
 Often lenders can be found that will offer reduced closing costs and no mortgage insurance, even with a low down payment.

-Take Advantage of Mortgage Credit Certification (MCC)
+Check Into a Mortgage Credit Certification (MCC)

 Interest Rates Are Still Incredibly Low